synctree/aws-backup-lambda/README.md

 * Invoke a `cloudformation deploy` to execute the creation of a new stack named `aws-backup-lambda`

-If it throws a requirements error, please add the folloeing to ~/.pydistutils.cfg
+If it throws a requirements error, please add the following to ~/.pydistutils.cfg

 ```
 [install]